 Winner of the Peabody Award, Car Talk has been lauded by the media since its national premiere in 1987.
 Segments about Car Talk have appeared on 60 Minutes, 20/20, The Tonight Show, Late Night with David Letterman, The Today Show, and Martha Stewart Living, along with print features in the New York Times, Newsweek, Time, Smithsonian, USA Today, People, and Rolling Stone.

 Car Talk is distributed by NPR, and is heard all over the globe via satellite, on commercial stations, and via the stations of Armed Forces Radio.
-Car Talk's podcast is the number one automotive podcast with over 750,000 downloads a month, and growing!
+Car Talk's podcast is the number one automotive podcast with over 300,000 downloads each week.

 Car Talk also produces "Click and Clack," a nationally syndicated, twice-weekly newspaper column, distributed by King Features Syndicate and carried by over 330 papers.